phoneticalfox/osmosis/README.md

 The `qemu` target enables serial logging (COM1 → `-serial stdio`) and uses QEMU's `isa-debug-exit` port to terminate the VM once boot is complete, so the command returns promptly in CI environments.

+If `qemu-system-i386` is not present, the build uses `scripts/qemu.sh` to install the `qemu-system-x86` package on Ubuntu/Debian hosts (requires network access and root privileges).
+You can point the helper at a preinstalled binary with `QEMU_BIN=/path/to/qemu-system-i386 make qemu`, or disable auto-install with `OSMOSIS_QEMU_AUTO_INSTALL=0`.

 ## Roadmap position
 - Phase A (exceptions) and B1 (PIC remap + IRQ routing) are in place.
 - The PIT heartbeat (B2) is configured at 100 Hz and counted during boot to verify interrupts stay alive.
-- Keyboard IRQ handling (B3) is wired with a default printable mapping so keypresses appear on the console.
+- Keyboard IRQ handling (B3) now feeds a small ring buffer for shell-style input while continuing to use the printable set-1 map.
-- Next steps on the kernel side: stress the timer under load, add keyboard buffering, and begin shaping shell input paths.
+- Next steps on the kernel side: stress the timer under load and begin shaping shell input paths on top of the new buffer.

 ## Notes on organization
 - Architecture-specific code is nested under `src/arch/i386` with matching headers in `include/osmosis/arch/i386` to keep future ports contained.